webbri/magnolia-ce-base-project/README.md

 # Base Project to Start Working with Magnolia CE Using JAVA and Maven

-Create the Project from Scratch
+Create the Project from scratch

 ```BASH
 mvn archetype:generate -DarchetypeGroupId=info.magnolia.maven.archetypes -DarchetypeArtifactId=magnolia-project-archetype -DarchetypeVersion=RELEASE